The

 community members to learn more about our environment and how we can

-The Village Gardeners has hosted a number of successful community events to restore slopes by the river.
-Please see our news blog for details.
+The Village Gardeners have hosted a number of successful community events to clean up and restore slopes by the river.

 The Village Gardeners started as one person’s response to the devastation of the Northridge Earthquake of 1994.
 The neighborhoods of Studio City and Sherman Oaks were among the hardest hit areas.
 It was in this area along Valleyheart Drive South, near Longridge Avenue, that the first Village Gardener started sowing the seeds of new life.

 After seeing results of the independent planting, others in the neighborhood started pitching in with donations of plants, time and money.
-The Village Gardeners soon qualified for 501 (c)(3) nonprofit status and in addition, is a participant in the Adopt-A-Riverbank Program of the Los Angeles County, Department of Public Works.
+The Village Gardeners eventually became registered with the State of California as an unincorporated nonprofit Association with a 501 (c)(3) status and in addition, is a participant in the Adopt-A-River Program of the Los Angeles County, Department of Public Works.

 Despite the concrete channel, this was an enjoyable green and flowering stretch.
-The Village Gardeners, an all-volunteer based group, led the grassroots efforts to reclaim this stretch of the river, picking up trash, nailing back fences, painting and planting “whatever would grow,” according to co-founder Annette Fuller.
-The site had a great feel, it felt like someone cared about this area.
-A combination of unfortunate factors led to the inactivity of the Village Gardeners for a period of time.
+The Village Gardeners, an all volunteer neighboring group, led the grassroots efforts to reclaim this stretch of the river, picking up trash, nailing back fences, painting and planting “whatever would grow,” according to cofounder Annette Fuller.
+The site had a great feel; it felt like someone cared about this area.
+Unfortunately, a combination of unfortunate factors led to the inactivity of the Village Gardeners for a period of time.
+If you're interested in the stories of passionate community groups and their journeys, you can explore similar narratives on pghcitypaper.com.

-The Village Gardeners efforts include the restoration, beautification and maintenance of our adopted Los Angeles River greenway, which we have come to know as the Valleyheart Riverwalk Greenway.
-The Village Gardeners is committed to maintaining the high standards that the community has long enjoyed, and we recognize that enhancing the Valleyheart Riverwalk Greenway will help achieve a higher level of standards for the benefit of the community.
+The Village Gardeners is once again participating in the restoration, beautification and maintenance of the Los Angeles Riverwalk in our area.
+The Village Gardeners is committed to maintaining the high standards that the community has long enjoyed.

-The Village Gardeners is dedicated to making our projects ones that bring the community together, while instilling pride in a beautiful, clean greenway where residents can enjoy walking, running, jogging or walking their dogs.
+The Village Gardeners is dedicated to making our projects ones that bring the community together.
+Rest assured, the Riverwalk will once again become an important part of the community, instilling pride in a beautiful, clean area where residents can enjoy walking, running, jogging or walking their dogs.

 Healthy Oleanders